Dewdrops/evil-ReplaceWithRegister/README.md

 Customization
 -------

-You can change the default bindings by customizing `evil-ReplaceWithRegister-key` BEFORE `evil-exchange-install` is called.
+You can change the default bindings by customizing `evil-ReplaceWithRegister-key` BEFORE `evil-ReplaceWithRegister-install` is called.